diggi404/go-cli-tools/README.md

 - SMTP Checker

   > This takes a mail access combolist and checks for valid SMTP credentials.
-Valid credentials will be saved to a file.
+A test email address has to be given by the user to send all valid SMTP credentials.
+This helps filter SMTPs with higher inbox rate.

 - CPanel Checker